senx/nifi-warp10-processor/README.md

-# NiFi WarpScript™ Processor
+# NiFi WarpScript Processor

-This NiFi Processor enables your NiFi flows to execute WarpScript™ code to process your FlowFiles.
+This NiFi Processor enables your NiFi flows to execute WarpScript code to process your FlowFiles.

 # Installation